Lab Safety & Etiquette

 During your years of study in the biological sciences, you will spend a great deal of time in laboratories.
-Our goal is to create a safer workplace for students, TAs, technicians and other staff.
+Our goal is to create a safe workplace for students, TAs, Professors, technicians and other staff.
 The workplace falls under provincial jurisdiction and is governed by the Occupational Health and Safety Act.
 You MUST observe these rules:

-Please Note that there are three primary routes of entry into the body
+Please note that there are three primary routes of entry into the body

 (i) Ingestion (swallowing)

 (ii) Absorption (contact with eye and skin may be absorbed into the body or cause local effects)